-Like anyone, Baby has his good times and bad times.
-The point when he starts to get fussy as a sign that he is ready for his nap might not be the perfect time to introduce someone new to him.
+Like anyone, Baby has their good times and bad times.
+The point when they start to get fussy as a sign that they are ready for their nap might not be the perfect time to introduce someone new to them.
 If Baby is more of an early bird, or has some night-owl tendencies, that’s something to take into account, too – and the same thing goes for your friend or family member.
 If they’re in a ‘partying all night’ place in their life, a breakfast date to hang with Baby might not be the perfect setting for them to hit it off.

 Let them be the hero

-Everyone likes to feel like they’ve got something to offer, and if you know that a cozy sweater, a bottle, or a certain toy will soothe your little one when he starts to fuss in your friend or family member’s arms, instead of swooping in to save the day, let them be the one to give Baby what he is asking for.
+Everyone likes to feel like they’ve got something to offer, and if you know that a cozy sweater, a bottle, or a certain toy will soothe your little one when they start to fuss in your friend or family member’s arms, instead of swooping in to save the day, let them be the one to give Baby what they are asking for.
 If your friend or family member is reluctant, you can definitely take over, but you can also try offering reassurances, since, a lot of the time, people’s hesitance with babies can have more to do with nervousness than disinterest.

 Set the stage

 Your friend or family member may do better with Baby if they walk into the situation knowing what to expect.
-After all, a squirmy 7-month-old can be a shock to someone who hasn’t seen Baby since he was a pretty passive newborn, and someone expecting a walking, talking toddler might not know what to do with a creeping, babbling baby.
-Sharing a couple of stories with your friend or family member about funny things Baby has done lately, and the things he is interested in, can help the whole interaction run much more smoothly.
+After all, a squirmy 7-month-old can be a shock to someone who hasn’t seen Baby since they were a pretty passive newborn, and someone expecting a walking, talking toddler might not know what to do with a creeping, babbling baby.
+Sharing a couple of stories with your friend or family member about funny things Baby has done lately, and the things they are interested in, can help the whole interaction run much more smoothly.